-Describe how sustainability- In describing the integration of sustainability issues in the organisation's management processes, the organisation should disclose th related impacts, risks and following information: opportunities have been The processes in place for identifying, assessing, prioritising, monitoring, and managing sustainability-related risks and integrated into the organisation's opportunities, and how these processes are integrated into the organisation's existing risk and opportunity management system management processes.
-The steps taken to facilitate access to a diversity of perspectives in identifying and prioritising sustainability-related impacts, risks and opportunities.
-The ways in which management processes (such as planning, organising, staffing, and coordinating) have been adapted to enhance sustainability decision-making and action.
-The processes by which the leadership team systematically tracks, reflects on, and responds to sustainability progress and performance.
+In describing the integration of sustainability issues in the organisation's management processes, the organisation should disclose the following information:

+- .
+The processes in place for identifying, assessing, prioritising, monitoring, and managing sustainability-related risks and opportunities, and how these processes are integrated into the organisation's existing risk and opportunity management systems. - The steps taken to facilitate access to a diversity of perspectives in identifying and prioritising sustainabilityrelated impacts, risks, and opportunities. - The ways in which management processes (such as planning, organising, staffing, and coordinating) have been adapted to enhance sustainability decision-making and action. - The processes by which the leadership team systematically tracks, reflects on, and responds to sustainability progress and performance.